stevedonovan/llib/readme.md

 The implementation in llib is a binary tree - not in general the best, but it works reliably and has defined iteration order.

-Maps can be initialized from arrays of `Mapkeyvalue` structs.
+Maps can be initialized from arrays of `MapkeyValue` structs.
 Afterwards, such an array can be generated using `map_to_array`:

 ```C